wesleywerner/eureka-docs/source/basics/index.rst

 .. image:: create-sector-shortcut.png

-2. Enter Vertice edit mode, use the :kbd:`RMB` to begin a line drawing operation, adding points until the new sector is closed.
+2. Enter vertex edit mode, use the :kbd:`RMB` to begin a line drawing operation, adding points until the new sector is closed.
 Enabling grid snapping will assist in placing the vertices.

 .. image:: create-sector-vertices.png

 Expanding Sectors
 -----------------

-Switch to Vertice edit mode and use the :kbd:`RMB` to insert a new vertice on one side of the room, add a second vertice to the Linedef on the opposite side of the room.
+Switch to vertex edit mode and use the :kbd:`RMB` to insert a new vertex on one side of the room, add a second vertex to the Linedef on the opposite side of the room.
 A new Linedef is created between the two vertices.

 .. image:: split-room.png